tomasnoli/banksy-spatial-workflow/docs/HOWTO.md

 ## 5. Resume or replace results

-The workflow treats each sample-lambda directory as one execution unit.
+In order to avoid overwriting completed runs, each directory is treated as a single unit.
+A `DONE.json` is produced for each sample directory:

-- A directory containing `DONE.json` is skipped when it covers every configured resolution.
-If the configuration now requests resolutions that the checkpoint does not record, the run stops and asks for `--force`.
+- If a directory contains `DONE.json` is skipped when it covers every configured resolution.
 - A non-empty directory without `DONE.json` is treated as a partial result and stops the run.

-- `--force` removes and recomputes selected result directories.
+ Regardless of the .json file, you can still force the run with `--force` :

 ```bash
 banksy-workflow run --config config/xenium_local.toml --force
 ```

-Review the target paths before using `--force`.
+This will delete output from previous runs; review the specified paths before using `--force`.

-## 6. Read the outputs
+## 6. Output

 Each sample-lambda directory contains: